rogerz/rogerz.github.com/source/_posts/2013-07-07-emacs-24-javascript.md

 ---
-published:
-  - true
+published: true
-  - "true"
 layout: post
 title: Using emacs as nodejs develop enviroment
-comments: "true"
+comments: true
+category: emacs
 ---

 There was a nice [article](http://blog.deadpansincerity.com/2011/05/setting-up-emacs-as-a-javascript-editing-environment-for-fun-and-profit/) talking about using Emacs as javascript editing environment.
 Thanks to the support of [packages in Emacs 24](http://www.emacswiki.org/emacs/ELPA), it is now much easier to config it.
 And there are also many new packages available to improve the environment.